 Kniphofia flowers often exsert their anthers early and later retract them into the perianths.
 In picture the retraction does not seem to have taken place in the old flowers.

-The species distribution is widespread in the Western Cape and Eastern Cape, spilling over slightly into the south of the Northern Cape.
+The species distribution is widespread in the south of South Africa, in the Western Cape and Eastern Cape, spilling over slightly into the south of the Northern Cape.

 The plants grow in moist fynbos and renosterveld areas like wetlands, seeps and close to rivers.
-The species is not considered to be threatened in its habitat early in the twenty first century (Vlok and Schutte-Vlok, 2015; Manning, 2007; iNaturalist; http://redlist.sanbi.org).
+The habitat population is deemed of least concern early in the twenty first century (Vlok and Schutte-Vlok, 2015; Manning, 2007; iNaturalist; http://redlist.sanbi.org).